talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 my follow-ups.

 So things happen.
 You can't really get upset about failure and disappointments when you really gave it your best shot.
+Failing to get a job doesn't make you any less of a good person or programmer.
+Maybe you had an unfair question or a particularly nasty interviewer.
+Don't beat yourself up about it.
+Just assess if there's something you can improve, work on it, and move on.

 But I did want to note that you can and should take some time to process your feelings and reward yourself.
 I love ginger beer and ice cream and I